He'll grow up to destroy the world. Or just become Pope.

 Iscarius Alchemy, a resurrected Judas Iscariot in Matthew Dickens' Magnus.

 Averted in, of all things, The Bible.
-According to 1 John 2, "antichrist" refers to someone who either (A) claims to be a Christian but denies that Jesus is God, or (2) claims to be the Messiah (the Christ) but isn't Jesus.
+According to 1 John 2, "antichrist" refers to individuals who either (a) denies that Jesus is the Messiah, the Son of God, or both (v.
+22); or (b) abandons Christian teachings and becomes an apostate (v.
+19).
 (Verse 18 says "even now many antichrists have come.")
+Other texts note that an antichrist (c) actively persecutes and attacks followers of Christ (John 15:20, 21); or (d) claims to be the Messiah (the Christ) but isn't Jesus (Matthew 24:24).
+Groups engaged in the actions described above can also be considered antichrists.
 The charismatic world-ruler who is anointed by Satan to bring about the end of the world is nowhere to be found.

 Plus, there are more than two Beasts with important parts to play in Revelation.
 The First Beast and Second Beast are just a set that appear together.

 There is, however, a character in 2.
 Thessalonians, the Man of Lawlessness, who fits the description rather well.
 Evangelical Christians identify him, along with the Revelation Beast and another character referred to in the Book of Daniel, with John's Antichrist.
 (That is, "the" Antichrist of verse 18, who the other "many [lesser] antichrists" are compared to.)

 Subverted in The Day Watch - we are led to believe that Zabulon means to summon the antichrist, but it turns out that, that was just to distract everyone from his much more subtle scheme.